In this article, you will learn about cultivating compassion through training and how compassion can be measured.

 What is the Compassion Project?

 Too often, children are considered to be less sophisticated and incapable understanding the emotional complexities of their world, however, research suggests otherwise.
-Hawkins & Williams (2017) found that children as young as 7 years old demonstrate a desire to help when an animal is hurt or upset, suggesting that from an early age children’s attachment to animals is connected with compassionate orientations.
+Hawkins and Williams (2017) found that children as young as 7 years old demonstrate a desire to help when an animal is hurt or upset, suggesting that from an early age children’s attachment to animals is connected with compassionate orientations.

 Learning about compassion and how to demonstrate it at an early age encourages more positive social behaviors, inclusivity and a healthy learning environment for students to learn emotional coping strategies.
 The Compassion Project is a collaborative no-cost initiative with a clear objective: to ensure every elementary school student understands what compassion is and how to practice it.